Easy Sweet Potato Gnocchi

-Basically, I just added a large can of tomatoes (28 ounces – you can use the juice and tomatoes if you want it even lighter) and a few Tablespoons of basil to a blender.
-Add a pinch of salt and pepper and some garlic if you want and blend it up!
+Basically, I just added a large can of tomatoes (28 ounces) and a few Tablespoons of basil to a blender.
+Add a pinch of salt and pepper and some garlic (optional) if you want and blend it up!

 Notice that I left out cheese and any oil at all.
-I was still worried that the basil and tomato would overpower the sweet potato (which it did), but it was a very light sauce.
+I was still worried that the basil and tomato would overpower the sweet potato so this should be a very light sauce.

 Ok.
 Back to the gnocchi dough.
 Once your sweet potatoes have cooled to at least room temperature (sticking them in the fridge for 30 minutes would be a good call), add your one egg and mix it well.
 Then slowly add your flour, 1/4 of a cup at a time, until the dough starts to come together.

 Ultimately, you want something that is very soft, but manageable.
 Something like loose Play-Doh.
 I ended up adding about 1.5 Cups flour to my dough.
 Knowing how much flour to add is where experience comes in.
 If you just follow the recipe you might end up with gnocchi that don’t hold together or are hard as rock.

 Just work slowly.
 Eventually, your dough should look something like my picture.

 Forming the gnocchi